HECVAT Category

 Do you collect personal information only for the purpose(s) identified in the agreement with an institution or, if there is none, the purpose(s) identified in the privacy notice?

-This question is asking whether your organization limits its collection of personal information to only what is necessary for the specific purposes that have been formally agreed upon with the institution or disclosed in your privacy notice.
+Purpose limitation is the principle being tested: whether you collect personal information only for the purposes agreed with the institution or stated in your privacy notice.

 Do you have a documented list of personal data your service maintains?

-This question is asking whether your organization maintains a documented inventory of all personal data that your service collects, processes, or stores.
+A personal data inventory is what's sought here: whether you maintain a documented list of the personal data your service holds.
 Personal data (also called personally identifiable information or PII) includes any information that can identify an individual, such as names, email addresses, phone numbers, IP addresses, location data, financial information, health information, etc.

 Do you retain personal information for only as long as necessary to fulfill the stated purpose(s) or as required by law or regulation and thereafter appropriately dispose of such information?